top of page

 CONCLUSION

-In conclusion, if you want to ensure that a court will not find your Last Will and Testament to be invalid, in which case your assets may not pass according to your wishes, you should familiarize yourself with all of the statutory and other requirements, but would be best advised to hire an estate planning attorney to draft the Will and facilitate its execution.
+In conclusion, if you want to ensure that a court will not find your Last Will and Testament to be invalid, in which case your assets may not pass according to your wishes, you should familiarize yourself with all of the statutory and other requirements.
+To ensure that your will is drafted and executed correctly, you would be best advised hire an estate planning attorney to draft the Will and facilitate its execution.

 Recent Posts